dev-scripts/prakashbhandari.com.np/content/posts/how-to-dockerize-a-react-application.md

 ```
 ### Step 4 - Run Docker Build
 You have to run `docker compose build` command.
 This command will take few minutes to
-pull the images, install dependencies, copy files into the container.
+pull the node image, install dependencies, copy files, and create app image.

 ### Step 5 - Run React Application
 Now, you can run `docker compose up` command.
 This command will start the container and
 maps internal port `3000` to external port `1111`.

-Once `docker compose up` is successful, you can access your app locally at `http://localhost:1111/`
+Once `docker compose up` is successful, you can access your React app locally via web browser `http://localhost:1111/`

 ### Step 6 - Check in Browser

 Your app should be running locally at port number `1111`.
-You can browse `http://localhost:1111/` and you should be able to see following screen.
+You can browse `http://localhost:1111/` in your web browser, and you should be able to see following screen.

 ![Reactive Resume builder](/images/posts/how-to-dockerize-a-react-application/output.gif#center)